 - The Centre for Health Evidence (CHE), affiliated with the University of Alberta, is one of the leaders in Canada and internationally on knowledge translation and evidence-based decision-making.

-- The British Columbia Ministry of Health Services is acknowledged for funding the partnership between Dietitians of Canada and Dial-A-Dietitian Nutrition Information Society, and BC Cancer Agency for enhancing the development of the Call Centre version of the PEN service.
+- The British Columbia Ministry of Health Services is acknowledged for funding the partnership between Dietitians of Canada and Dial-A-Dietitian Nutrition Information Society, and BC Cancer Agency for enhancing the development of the Call Centre version of the PEN System.

 - The Ontario Ministry of Health Promotions (MHP) is acknowledged for the development and piloting of a call centre staffed by Registered Dietitians and funding support to enhance Call Centre PEN.

-- The DC Gerontology, Paediatric Nutrition, Dysphagia, Nutrition Support and Diabetes, Obesity and Cardiovascular Networks are acknowledged for their financial contributions to the respective Knowledge Pathways.
+- The DC Gerontology; Paediatric Nutrition; Dysphagia; Nutrition Support; and Diabetes, Obesity and Cardiovascular Networks are acknowledged for their financial contributions to the respective Knowledge Pathways.

-- The Public Health Agency of Canada and the Canadian Best Practice Portal are acknowledged for the financial contribution to the Food Security and School Health Knowledge Pathway.
+- The Public Health Agency of Canada and the Canadian Best Practice Portal are acknowledged for the financial contribution to the Food Security and School Health Knowledge Pathways.
 The views expressed in these Knowledge Pathways are not necessarily those of Public Health Agency of Canada.